mikehaertl/yii2-apidoc-vim/README.md

 :help yii/web/Controller
 ```

-You should note though, that we use a dot instead of a backslash (`\`) as namespace separator.
+You should note though, that we use a forward slash (`/`)  instead of a backslash (`\`) as
-This was neccessary because Vim tries to read any tag search argument as regular expression.
+namespace separator.
+This was neccessary because when searching for tags, Vim uses regular
-So any backslash would indicate the start of a search pattern and you would have to type e.g.
+expressions.
+So any backslash would indicate the start of a search pattern and you would
-`yii\\base\\Controller`.
+have to type e.g. `yii\\base\\Controller`.
 Autocomplete wouldn't work very well either.

 ## Create custom version